 - 2 tbsp coconut oil

-- Place the egg yolks, almond milk, and sweetener in a blender.
+- Place the egg yolks, almond milk, heavy whipping cream, and sweetener in a blender.
 Blend on high for 30-40 seconds then turn down to medium blend.
 While the machine is still going, pour in the melted butter and process for another 20 seconds.

 - Pour the mixture into a saucepan and warm to medium heat, whisking vigorously until it coats the back of a spoon, 3-5 minutes.
 (Alternatively, cook in a bowl over a saucepan of water to prevent the eggs from curdling).